vicenteicc2008/edk2-baffinlte/README.md

-Attempt to create a minimal EDK2 for some MSM8909 devices
+Attempt to create a minimal EDK2 for Samsung Galaxy Grand Neo (baffinlite)

 ## Status
-Boots to EFI shell, eMMC is working, the memory map is from WP target, ACPI from Lumia 650.
+Boots to MMU init

 ## Building
 Tested on Ubuntu 22.04.